Skip to main content

 • Using company credit cards to place orders for products and services.

-To keep your personal and business information secure, ensure your security software is up to date and change secure passwords regularly.
+To keep your personal and business information safe, make sure your security software is up to date and change secure passwords regularly.
 If you notice any unusual activity on your business banking accounts, contact your bank immediately.

 Bank impersonation scams